fisodd/www-fisodd-com/content/post/right-place.rst

 Unix, RISC architecture, and open source software.
-This break was massively disruptive to the engineering college, but the resulting chaos provided me just the break I needed to go from being an English major taking some CS classes and skip past a lot of prerequisites and waitlists to become not only a full-time CS student but also a teaching assistant for some of the new higher level CS courses.
+This break was massively disruptive to the engineering college, but the resulting chaos provided me just the break I needed to go from being an English major taking some Computer Science classes and skip past a lot of prerequisites and waitlists to become not only a full-time CS student but also a teaching assistant for some of the new higher level CS courses.

 Before long, instead of just being yet another undergraduate programmer